RdNetwork/Declarative-LOD-Anonymizer/README.md

 the instructions on the gMark project to generate your own workload, or use the provided ones in the ```/conf/workloads``` directory.
 By default, ```/conf/workloads/starchain-workload.xml``` is used.

+For indication only, the configuration file describing the graph schema used for the query worklaod generation is provied, in the file ```/conf/test.xml```.
+You can reuse this file as explained in the gMark documentation to generate your own graph and workload.

 ## Usage

 ### Standard execution